AP

 photo Katharina Gellein Viken & Charles Kriel

-Since 2014, he has developed The Validation Junky—an ongoing research framework and experimental lens for examining how algorithmic systems codify desirability and identity, particularly in relation to subjectivity and platform capitalism.
-Projects have evolved through digital body scanning, engineering blueprints, data cartography, and meta-body representations within augmented and virtual environments.
+His work draws on methods from consumer psychology, genetic technology, media theory, and visual culture, unfolding across gallery, academic, and commercial contexts.
+Since 2014, he has developed THE VALIDATION JUNKY—a long-term research framework and experimental lens examining how algorithmic systems codify desirability and identity.
+The project spans digital body scanning, engineering blueprints, data cartography, and meta-body representations within augmented and virtual environments, and informs artistic practice, academic theory, and commercially applied strategy.

-Peacock’s work has been exhibited internationally across museums, galleries, biennales, research institutions, and innovation platforms.
-Presentations include: Arebyte Gallery, London (2014); Visible Futures Lab, SVA New York City (2015); Royal College of Art, London (2015); Architectural Association, London (2016); Fashion Space Gallery, London (2016–17); Fashion Clash Festival, Maastricht (2018); Melbourne School of Design, University of Melbourne (2018); Science Gallery Melbourne (2018); Science Gallery Dublin (2019); SCI-Arc Los Angeles (2020); ArtCenter, Los Angeles (2020); School of International Art, Beijing (2020); Mariam Dawood School of Visual Arts & Design, Lahore (2020); Ars Electronica, Linz (2021); The Vigeland Museum, Oslo (2021); Bartlett School of Architecture, London (2022); Tecnológico de Monterrey, Mexico City (2022–23); Yam Gallery, Mexico City (2023); Royal Scottish Academy, Edinburgh (2023); and RAM Gallery, Oslo (2023), SKOG Art Space, Oslo (2026).
+Peacock’s exhibited work unfolds through THE VALIDATION JUNKY, an ongoing conceptual framework exploring how algorithmic systems shape desirability, identity, and subjectivity.
+Presentations have taken place across museums, galleries, biennales, research institutions, and innovation platforms internationally.
+These include: Arebyte Gallery, London (2014); Visible Futures Lab, SVA New York City (2015); Royal College of Art, London (2015); Architectural Association, London (2016); Fashion Space Gallery, London (2016–17); Fashion Clash Festival, Maastricht (2018); Melbourne School of Design, University of Melbourne (2018); Science Gallery Melbourne (2018); Science Gallery Dublin (2019); SCI-Arc Los Angeles (2020); ArtCenter, Los Angeles (2020); School of International Art, Beijing (2020); Mariam Dawood School of Visual Arts & Design, Lahore (2020); Ars Electronica, Linz (2021); The Vigeland Museum, Oslo (2021); Bartlett School of Architecture, London (2022); Tecnológico de Monterrey, Mexico City (2022–23); Yam Gallery, Mexico City (2023); Royal Scottish Academy, Edinburgh (2023); RAM Gallery, Oslo (2023); and SKOG Art Space, Oslo (upcoming—2026).

-In parallel with his artistic practice, Peacock has developed pedagogical and research-led programmes exploring the future of fashion, technology, and identity.
-He is currently undertaking a ESRC supported PhD in Visual Cultures at Goldsmiths, University of London, where his work interrogates the assetisation of online identity and the optimisation of bodies through AI-driven infrastructures.
-From 2016–20 he served as Associate Lecturer at London College of Fashion, leading the Speculative Prototyping unit, and from 2020–24 was Visiting Professor of Future Fashion and Identity at the School of International Art, Beijing.
+Alongside artistic production, pedagogical and research-led programmes have explored how identity, technology, and digital culture intersect through speculative design, critical theory, and collaborative formats that cross fashion, architecture, media, biotechnology and computation.
+He is currently undertaking an ESRC-supported PhD in Visual Cultures at Goldsmiths, University of London, where his work interrogates the assetisation of online identity and the optimisation of bodies through AI-driven infrastructures.
+From 2016–20, he served as Associate Lecturer at London College of Fashion, leading the Speculative Prototyping unit for MA Fashion Futures, and from 2020–24 was Visiting Professor of Future Fashion and Identity at the School of International Art, Beijing, leading the ‘Future of Fashion, Identity and the Metaverse’ masterclass.
 He co-founded the Fashion/Architecture Lab and co-led the DNA of Perfection studio at the Melbourne School of Design, where he was awarded the 2018 Robert Garland Treseder Fellowship.

-photo Daniel Slotvik
+Photo Daniel Remkall Slotvik

 Genetics Gym Development, photo John Duff